Table Topper max. 900 sq. in. 

 = 54 x 72 x $.02 = $77.76

 The cost of batting is in addition to the cost of quilting.
 As the piecer, you can provide the batting your prefer or you can purchase the batting that I have available.
-I currently stock Warm and Natural and Warm and White (the 90" wide rolls) at $10.00/yd or $.28/inch.
+I currently stock Warm and Natural and Warm and White (the 90" wide rolls) and Quilter's Dream Wool at $11.00/yd or $.31/linear inch.
 Batting will be taxed at the current NV tax rate of 8.25%.

 Preparing Your Quilt Top for Machine Quilting

 In order for me to have enough fabric to pin the backing to the rollers and use side clamps to provide tension to the quilt sandwich, the quilt backing and batting must be 4" larger (on all sides) than the quilt top.
 For example, if the quilt top measures 50" x 60", the backing and batting must measure approximately 58" x 68".

 Please be sure the quilt top and backing are pressed, including the fold from being on the bolt.
 Any creases/folds could become a problem during the quilting process.
 I will "square up the backing" to ensure that it is perfectly square before loading it on the frame.
 Providing additional fabric will allow me to square up without running the risk of ending up with too little fabric to complete the quilt.

 The best tip I ever got as a piecer was to apply the borders like you do the pieces in the quilt--measure and pin prior to sewing to minimize the likelihood of "wavy" borders.
 Some of the fullness in a quilt may be taken up during the quilting process, but excessive fabric (in the border or center) might end up as a pleat, tuck, or pucker in the finished quilt.
 My motto is "Flat and Happy."
 Even if your piecing isn't that precise, having a flat quilt top will guarantee nice quilting and easy finishing for your project.